 Why you should trust me!

 Because I am an Instant Pot aficionado!
-And the author of the acclaimed The Vegan Instant Pot Cookbook, which has 2300+ reviews and a 4.7 rating on Amazon.
+And the author of the acclaimed The Vegan Instant Pot Cookbook, which has 3000+ reviews and an overall 4.7 rating on Amazon.
 Over the course of writing my cookbook, I tested well over 100 vegan Instant Pot recipes, many of them a half dozen times or more.
-I also share well-received vegan Instant Pot recipes on my blog and YouTube channel.
+I also share lots of delicious vegan Instant Pot recipes on my blog and YouTube channel.

 Should I get an Instant Pot?